 Add to that a thriving downtown that sees music spill out of pubs and clubs and mix with the delicious smells of the dynamic indie-restaurant scene.
 This all sets the stage for the many exciting festivals that kick the season into high gear.
 At the forefront, is Peterborough Musicfest.

-The Petroglyphs Provincial Park is about 21 km southeast of Apsley, at the end of Northey's Bay Road.
+The Petroglyphs Provincial Park is located about 21 km southeast of Apsley, at the end of Northey's Bay Road.
 It has the largest collection of ancient First Nations petroglyphs (rock carvings) in Canada, representing aspects of spirituality.
 Originally two to three inches deep, the 1200 carvings were made using ancient rock hammers to cut out human figures, animals, reptiles, and a dominant figure (possibly, the Great Spirit itself).

 The stone is generally believed to have been carved by the Algonquian or Iroquian speaking people between 900 and 1100 AD., if not somewhat earlier.
-Today, the First Nations people of Ontario call the carvings Kinomagewapkong, meaning "the rocks that teach" or "the Teaching Rocks".
+Today, the First Nations people of Ontario call the carvings Kinomagewapkong, meaning "the rocks that teach" or "The Teaching Rocks".

 The location of the site was kept hidden from non-First Nation people until 1954, when it was rediscovered accidentally by a prospector (Everett Davis) of the Industrial Minerals of Canada.
 The immediate area of the petroglyphs has been designated a National Historic Site of Canada.